-This article describes how to define properties.
+This page describes how to define properties.

 Time and age dimensions cannot contain properties.